leonid-shevtsov/rails_db_dump/README.md

     rake db:dump

-It has no parameters and dumps the current database to standart output.
+Without parameters the task dumps the current database to standard output.

+Pass a `TABLE_NAME` environment variable to dump a single table:

+    rake db:dump TABLE_NAME=locations

+There is also a symmetrical task, `rake db:restore`, which restores the database from standard input.

 ## Installation